 Halloween at FlyOver Canada is a multi-dimensional theatre attraction with a witch and a Halloween theme at Canada Place in downtown Vancouver in October.

-In 2022, the Halloween feature film is HowlOver Canada.
-The show opened on September 29th and it runs until October 31st.
+The Halloween feature film last year was HowlOver Canada.
+The show opened on September 28th and ran until October 31st.
+Also showing during that time was Legendary Iceland: Landscapes and Lore.

 Howl Over Canada Halloween Film at FlyOver Canada